By2Two/docflow/README.md

 ## What it does

-DocFlow lets you build process documents by adding and arranging content blocks — text, steps, tables, timelines — and export them as a formatted PDF.
+DocFlow lets you build process documents by adding and arranging content blocks (text, steps, tables, timelines) and export them as a formatted PDF.
 Everything runs in the browser; no server needed for document generation.

 ## Tech stack

-- **Angular 20** — standalone components, signals
+- **Angular 20** - standalone components, signals
+- **jsPDF** - client-side PDF generation
+- **Supabase** - authentication
+- **GitHub Pages** - hosting

 ## Architecture